onepf/OPFPush/README.md

 For create custom Push Provider you must create class that implement `PushProvider` interface.
 Common functionality contains in `BasePushProvider` class, and we recommend subclass this class.

-All provider has <i>Host Application</i>.Host application this is application that provider push service work, such contains services, describe permission ant etc.
+All provider has <i>Host Application</i>.
+Host application this is application that provider push service work, such contains services, describe permission ant etc.
 Usually this is store application, like Google Play Store for Google Cloud Messaging.